 How to use herbs at home

 If making an oil-biased product, such as a balm or salve, you could soften your herbs in the base oil used in the recipe.
 The easiest way to do this is to place a overflowing teaspoon of herbs in a bowl and cover them with the base oil of your choice.
-Place this over a saucepan of hot water and simmer for an hour, ensuring that the pan does not boil dry ( do not let the oil get too hot; the water, rather than the oil, should be simmering).
+Place this over a saucepan of hot water and simmer for an hour, ensuring that the water pan does not boil dry (do not let the oil get too hot; the water, rather than the oil, should be simmering).
 Strain out the herbs and keep the infused oil for your recipes.

 Basic herbal properties

-With so many different types of herbs out there for uses ranging from culinary to sacred, a beginner may find it challenging to know which herbs to start with.
+With so many different types of herbs out there for purposes ranging from culinary to sacred, a beginner may find it challenging to know which herbs to start with.
 Fortunately, some common herbs have been shown to have great benefits, which is probably why they are so widely consumed and readily available.

 Purifying herbs: rosemary, nettle, fennel, lavender, rock salt, seaweed.